What are the National Standardised Assessments for Scotland (NSA)?

 The National Standardised Assessments for Scotland (NSA) is the collective name for the Scottish National Standardised Assessments (SNSA) and their Gaelic counterpart, Measaidhean Coitcheann Nàiseanta airson Foghlam tron Ghàidhlig (MCNG).
 For phase two of the assessments’ delivery, the SNSA and MCNG will be housed, for the first time on the same platform.

-School children in P1, P4, P7 and S3 complete online standardised assessments in literacy and numeracy as part of everyday learning and teaching.
+Children and young people in P1, P4, P7 and S3 complete online standardised assessments in literacy and numeracy as part of everyday learning and teaching.
 The assessments help to identify children’s progress, providing diagnostic information to support teachers' professional judgement.

 Assessment is a central part of everyday learning and teaching for every child and young person and these assessments have been specifically designed to reflect the way we deliver education in Scotland.
 They are aligned with Curriculum for Excellence and, for the MCNG, the principles of Gaelic Medium Education.
 Ongoing and periodic assessments are, and will continue to be, the main basis upon which teachers make their professional judgements about learners’ progress.
-Teachers continue to draw on all of the assessment information available to them when considering children's progress and when planning next steps in learning.
+Teachers continue to draw on all of the assessment information available to them when considering children and young people’s progress and planning next steps in learning.

 An overview of assessments